john-on-git/408/readme.md

 - The agents/algorithms are defined in agents.py, environment code is in environments.py.
+- The code was tested on Python 3.11.3.
 - Remember to install the requirements (pip install -r requirements.txt).

 - Running train.py will train new agents.